 It then goes a little something like this:

 I’m Cindy.
-I’m 36 years old and I’m a mom of a beautiful 8 year old girl, Layyah.
+I’m 36 years old and I’m a mom of a beautiful 8-year-old girl, Layyah.

 I’m the youngest of five children and our father passed away on 02 December 20 years ago at the tender age of 51 as a result of alcoholism.
 He left his entire estate to our mom who made sure we all got our fair share.

 Since I was in standard 9 going to matric at the time, I decided to use my share to study something at college.
-I’ve always enjoyed writing and I wanted to learn more about something that came naturally to me so I went with a Journalism certificate at Damelin campus.
+I’ve always enjoyed writing and I wanted to learn more about something that came naturally to me so I went with a Journalism certificate at the Damelin campus.
 Turned out a lot of our lecturers were fake.
 (I wonder if they still do that.
 I digress…)

 There are very few times where I get truly angry.
 Unfairness is up there as a major trigger.
 Needless to say, I stormed into that Dean’s office to demand my inheritance back.
 “It is my only chance at success!”
 I indignantly informed him.
 “I’m sorry ma’am.
 We cannot refund you.
 But what we can do is extend your course by a year and you can complete it at a different campus.”
 That settled me right down. (lesson: stand up for yourself!).